Using the OWASP CRS with the NGINX ModSecurity WAF

-The NGINX WAF is available to NGINX Plus customers as a downloaded dynamic module at an additional cost.
-You can try the NGINX WAF free for 30 days.
-To purchase or add the NGINX WAF to an existing NGINX Plus subscription, contact the NGINX sales team.
+The NGINX ModSecurity WAF is available to NGINX Plus customers as a downloaded dynamic module at an additional cost.
+You can try the NGINX ModSecurity WAF free for 30 days.
+To purchase or add the NGINX ModSecurity WAF to an existing NGINX Plus subscription, contact the NGINX sales team.

-We’re using the Nikto scanning tool to generate malicious requests, including probes for the presence of files known to be vulnerable, cross‑site scripting (XSS), and other types of attack.
+We’re using the Nikto scanning tool to generate malicious requests, including probes for the presence of files known to be vulnerable, XSS, and other types of attack.
 The tool also reports which requests passed through to the application, revealing potential vulnerabilities in the application.

 Run the following commands to get the Nikto code and run it against the web application.
 The